marlenehuber91/lunchify/docs/SystemDocumentation.md

 - All users must log in with email and password.
 - Passwords are hashed using **BCrypt** before storage.
 - The first admin must be created manually in the PostgreSQL database.
+- Admins can add users within the application.
-- Admins can add/remove users within the application.
+- Admins can set users inactive within the application.
+Inactive Users cannot login.
 - Role-based access:
     - **Users** can upload and manage receipts and their own reimbursement.
-    - **Admins** can view/export reports, configure the system, and manage users.
+    - **Admins** can appprove/reject reimbursements, view/export reports, configure the system, and manage users.

 ---